 Women in Film and Television Ohio (WIFTOH) helps women of all ages and experience levels grow their careers in film, television, and media.
 WIFTOH is a nonprofit whose mission is dedicated to the encouragement and advancement of women in film, television, and all other media and they rely on the generosity of supporters like YOU!
 Click HERE to become a member!

-As a part of the Cleveland Institute of Art’s Lunch on Fridays weekly conversations on art and design, American University professors and filmmakers Caty Borum Chattoo and Leena Jayaswal will spend the lunch hour sharing their expertise in the power of documentary film to create social change.
-This one-hour lecture will provide insight into social-issue storytelling from two filmmakers who have made social justice a central focus of their work.
+As a part of the Cleveland Institute of Art’s Lunch on Fridays weekly conversations on art and design, American University professors and filmmakers Caty Borum Chattoo and Leena Jayaswal spent the lunch hour sharing their expertise on the power of documentary film to create social change.
+This one-hour lecture provided insight into social-issue storytelling from two filmmakers who have made social justice a central focus of their work.

 Support our Partner: The Cleveland Institute of Art (CIA) one of the nation’s leading accredited independent colleges of art and design.
 Your generous gift helps to fund the full range of the College’s operational needs, from student financial aid to departmental support to public programming, all to the benefit of our students and faculty.
 Click HERE to make a donation to CIA.

 In partnership with the Greater Cleveland Urban Film Festival (GCUFF) and Black Cinema Café, the GCFC hosted a private screening of MIXED at the UnBAR Cafe followed by an audience Q&A with directors Caty Borum Chattoo and Leena Jayaswal.